Module 1: Course Introduction

 There are numerous reasons to learn SQL, even though there are more modern database languages out there.
 Here are just a few:

 - SQL is the most commonly used database language.
 These days, data is a valuable asset and it’s at the center of most business-related decisions.
-SQL has been, and continues to be, the mot universal interface for data analysis.
-It powers the most frequently used databases engines like SQL Server, SQLite, MySQL, and PostgreSQL.
+SQL has been, and continues to be, the most universal interface for data analysis.
+It empowers the most frequently used database engines such as SQL Server, SQLite, MySQL, and PostgreSQL.

 - SQL knowledge can garner higher salaries.
-The national average annual salary for SQL Developers is $72,710, with the top end of the pay scale hitting $108,000 per year.
+The national average annual salary for SQL Developers is over $70,000, with the top end of the pay scale hitting nearly $110,000 per year.
 As with other IT job openings, there are currently more SQL Developer (and related roles) openings that there are professionals to fill them.
 Learning SQL can put you in a small group of highly sought-after professionals.

 What is the Best Way to Learn SQL?

-Cybrary’s Intro to SQL course is a great way to learn SQL.
+Cybrary’s Introduction to SQL course is a great way to learn SQL.
 The online course is convenient, self-paced, and thorough.
-To register for this course and get started, click the Register button at the top right of this screen.
+To register for this course, click the Register button at the top right of this screen.